danielbh/web-front-end-engineering-wiki/README.md

 ## Front End Engineering Study Guide
-A repo dedicated to interview preparation for a front-end developer
+A repo dedicated to solving common problems that a front end web developer encounters.

 ### Web